Documentation Index Fetch the complete documentation index at: https://docs.auriko.ai/llms.txt

 map_openai_error() is Python-only.
 TypeScript users should use the Auriko SDK directly for typed errors.

-See Switching from OpenAI for migration-focused error mapping.
+See OpenAI Compatibility for OpenAI SDK error mapping.